 And besides all this, between us (in Kingdom of God) and you (in Hell) a great chasm has been set in place, so that those who want to go from here to you cannot, nor can anyone cross over from there to us.Luke 16:26

-Jesus once explained his mission by alluding to the story above about Moses and the serpents.
-Think what would have transpired for the people bitten by snakes in that account.
+Jesus once explained his mission using the story above about Moses and the deadly serpents.
+Think about what would have happened for the people bitten by the snakes.

-You might visual this as some infected person rolling out of bed to look at the nearby bronze serpent and then being healed.
-In reality there were about 3 million people in the camp (they counted over 600 000 military age men) – the size of a large modern city.
-Chances were high that those infected were several kilometers away, and out of sight from, the bronze serpent.
+When the serpents infected the Israelites they were told to look at the bronze serpent held up on a pole to be cured.
+You might visualize this as some bitten person rolling out of his bed to look at the nearby bronze serpent and then being healed.
+But there were about 3 million people in the Israelite camp (they counted over 600 000 men of military age) – the size of a large modern city.
+Chances were high that those bitten were several kilometers away, and out of sight from, the bronze serpent pole.
 So those bitten by the snakes had to make a choice.
-They could take standard precautions of restricting blood flow and spread of the venom.
-Or they could trust the remedy announced by Moses and walk several kilometers, raising the blood flow and spread of the venom, to look at the raised bronze serpent.
-It would be the trust or lack of trust in the word of Moses that determined each person’s course of action.
+They could take standard precautions involving binding the wound tightly and resting to restrict blood flow and spread of the venom.
+Or they would have to trust the remedy announced by Moses and walk several kilometers, raising the blood flow and spread of the venom, to look at the bronze serpent on the pole.
+It would be the trust or lack of trust in the word of Moses that would determine each person’s course of action.

 As Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up; 15 so that whoever believes will in Him have eternal life.John 3:14-15

-Jesus is saying that our situation is analogous to that story.
-The snakes infesting the camp were like sin infesting us and society.
-We are in a similar situation as the Israelites were since we are infected with the venom of sin which will result in our death – an eternal one requiring Quarantine from the Kingdom of Heaven.
-Jesus then makes the connection that his being lifted up on the cross was to be like the bronze serpent lifted on a pole.
-As the bronze serpent could cure the Israelites of their deadly venom so he can cure ours.
+Jesus is saying that our situation is like that story.
+The snakes infesting the camp are like sin in us and society.
+We are infected with the venom of sin and this will result in our death – an eternal one requiring Quarantine from the Kingdom of Heaven.
+He then makes the connection that his being lifted up on the cross was like the bronze serpent lifted on a pole.
+Just as the bronze serpent could cure the Israelites of their deadly venom so he can cure ours.
 The Israelites in the camp had to look at the raised serpent.
-But to do that they would have to explicitly trust the solution provided by Moses and act counter-intuitively by raising the heart rate.
+But to do that they would have to explicitly trust the solution provided by Moses and act counter-intuitively by not slowing the heart rate.
 It was their trust in what God provided that saved them.
 It is the same for us.
-We do not physically look at the cross, but we trust in that provision given by God to save us from the deadly infection of sin and death.
+We do not physically look at the cross, but we trust in that provision given by God to save us from the infection of sin and death.

 However, to the one who does not work but trusts God who justifies the ungodly, their faith is credited as righteousness.Romans 4:5